 Brake Drum Backing Plates

-Steel plate backing plates are used to assemble wheel cylinders, brake shoes, and other related hardware onto a drum brake unit.
+Steel plate backing plates assemble wheel cylinders, brake shoes, and other hardware onto a drum brake unit.
 Disc brakes have backing plates as well.
-If either backing plate gets bent or damaged during a brake job, a squeaking sound occurs as the vehicle pulls away.
+If the backing plate gets bent or damaged during a brake job, a squeaking sound occurs as the vehicle pulls away.
 Just straighten the plate to repair the squeal.

-Rear drum brakes have pads that must be level and running parallel to the drum surface.
-These plates are also vital in keeping elements such as water, dirt, and debris away from system components.
+Rear drum brakes have pads that must be level and parallel to the drum surface.
+These plates are also vital in keeping water, dirt, and debris away from system components.

-There are two types of lubricants used in automotive braking systems.
-Silicon-based lubricants that work well on rubber and plastic parts, and hardware lubricants used for components like the plates pads.
+Two types of lubricants are used in automotive braking systems.
+The silicon-based lubricant works well and protects rubber and plastic brake parts.
+Hardware lubricants are used for components like backing plate pads.
 They're synthetic, graphite, or silicon dry film lubricants formulated for high-temperature brake systems.